Turnovers are ROI killers.

 But it also shows that you care about the property, and you care about the renters’ concerns.
 Call them every day or two, even if you have no news to report, just to check in and let them know you’re working on it.

-In order to make repairs quickly, keep a full rolodex of all contractor types.
-Also keep plenty of low-cost handymen in your rolodex, because some problems don’t need a full-blown licensed contractor.
+In order to make repairs quickly, keep a full contact file for all contractor types.
+Also keep plenty of low-cost handymen in your virtual rolodex, because some problems don’t need a full-blown licensed contractor.

 Stay on top of property repairs, and stay in touch with your tenants about them.